m4ce/rancher-metadata-python/README.md

-# Rancher Metadata Python API
+# Python library for Rancher Metadata API
-This is a simple Python API that allows to interact with the Rancher Metadata REST API.
+This is a simple Python library that allows to interact with the Rancher Metadata REST API.

 Pull requests to add additional API features (as documented at http://docs.rancher.com/rancher/metadata-service/) are very welcome.
 I only implemented what I needed.